 Though better known for writing ‘How Can A Poor Man Stand Such Times And Live?’
 Virginia fiddle player and bluesman Blind Alfred Reed recorded ‘Always Lift Him Up And Never Knock Him Down’ two years earlier in 1927, Watson’s version recalling those early coffee house years of Bob Dylan.
 Though co-credited to Alan Lomax, the remaining number is another from Ledbetter, Watson taking to slide and falsetto for the classic dying song ‘Leavin’ Blues’, adding to a list of fine versions that include, among others, ones by Davey Graham, Rory Gallagher, (when he was with Taste) Johnny Winter.

 There’s been a spate of young musicians revisiting the folk, blues and country music of the 60s; not all of them pull off the authenticity, but Watson does so without breaking sweat.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the WILLIE WATSON – Folksinger link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the WILLIE WATSON – Folksinger link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.